One Laptop Per Child's $100 Laptop Was Going To Change the World -- Then it All Went Wrong - Slashdot

 * By which I mean self-host without self-destructing like a developer mode Chromebook [slashdot.org].

+At the time I had systems that were Pentium III with 256MB RAM.
+No

+If the power supply has to (a) be a battery and (b) power the screen, more than a completely built lower power laptop.
+At least, as far as I've found.
+If you've found otherwise, let me know.
+But yeah, it's cost that makes me plan my next laptop (for light use) a Chromebook plus a Linux distro instead of a RaspBiBook.

-I Got One Of These For My Daughter (Score:3)
+I Got One Of These For My Daughter (Score:5, Informative)

 Part of the give-one-get-one program, so I made a charitable contribution in the process (total cost $400).
 My daughter was a pre-teen at the time.